eemmtt/piemenu/README.md

 ## Customizing Pie Menu
 The ```MenuManager``` class contains many Pie Menus.
 Each Pie Menu inherits from ```PieMenu``` and contains many ```Options```, which are the slices of the pie.
-Pie Menus are displayed based on the active application and the specified layer.
+Pie Menus are displayed based on the active application.
 A custom Pie Menu's settings and ```Options``` are specified when it is added to the ```MenuManager```.

 ### Create a Custom Pie Menu: